snags88/jekyll-blog-source/source/about.md

   <img id='profile-img' src="https://avatars3.githubusercontent.com/u/9381931" alt="Profile image">
 </div>

 Hi there!
 I'm Seiji, a **web developer** based in **San Francisco**.
-I know, it's confusing that I'm not actually a Ruby gem, but there is [one name after me](https://github.com/ipc103/seiji){:target="_blank"}.
+I know, it's confusing that I'm not actually a Ruby gem, but there is [one named after me](https://github.com/ipc103/seiji){:target="_blank"}.

 I currently work on the engineering team at **[Curology](http://curology.com/){:target="_blank"}** writing a whole lot of Javascript and PHP.

-Piror to that, I worked on the engineering team at the **[Flatiron School](http://flatironschool.com/){:target="_blank"}** based out of NYC, where I coincidentally went to school and learned how to become a web developer back in 2015.
+Prior to that, I worked on the engineering team at the **[Flatiron School](http://flatironschool.com/){:target="_blank"}** based out of NYC, where I coincidentally went to school and learned how to become a web developer back in 2015.

-In my life before web-development, I lived in the beautiful city of **Los Angeles** where I attended college and worked at a consultancy firm called [Solver](http://solverusa.com){:target="_blank"}.
+In my life before web-development, I lived in the beautiful city of **Los Angeles** where I attended UCLA and worked at a consultancy firm called [Solver](http://solverusa.com){:target="_blank"}.

 My passions outside of programming include Crossfit, traveling